Configure and deploy a Valkey cluster on Azure Kubernetes Service (AKS)

 Run the Valkey cluster

-Add the Valkey primaries, each in a different availability zone, to the cluster using the
+Add the Valkey primaries, in zone 1 and 2, to the cluster using the

 kubectl exec